No Till Gardening: Cultivating a Thriving Garden with Minimal Disturbance

 1 Selecting the Right Garden Bed

-Choose a suitable location for your garden bed, ensuring it receives adequate sunlight.
+Choose a suitable location for your garden.
+Ensuring that the garden bed receives adequate sunlight with well-draining soil and access to water.
+Consider the size of your garden and what you want to grow when planning out the layout.
 Raised beds or containers work well as they offer better control over soil quality and prevent compaction.

 3 Choosing the Right Plants

-Select plants that are well-suited for NT Gardening, such as perennial vegetables, herbs, and flowers.
+Select plants that are well-suited for no till gardening, such as perennial vegetables, herbs, and flowers.
 These plants adapt well to undisturbed soil environments and require less maintenance.

 4 Mulching Techniques